QuakedK/Oneclick/Unsupported Features.md

 # Unsupported or Disabled Features of Oneclick
+> [!WARNING]
-⚠️ **Please read carefully, we are not responsible for any issues that may occur:**
+> Please carefully read the unsupported features listed below, as we are not responsible for any issues that may occur due to not carefully reading said list.

 ___

 # (All Microsoft Related things)